This article was originally published May 9, 2016 and was updated on October 2, 2020.

-Proper maintenance of air tools used in mobile applications, such as tire service, mobile mechanics trucks and construction, directly affects worker productivity, operations costs and profit.
+Proper maintenance of air tools used in mobile applications directly affects worker productivity, operations cost, and profit.
 When an impact gun or air grinder or jackhammer breaks down prematurely, equipment operators can’t do their jobs, causing work delays (and unhappy customers) and unnecessarily high tool replacement costs.

 So, what can you do to ensure your fleet’s mobile air tools receive the care they need to perform at maximum efficiency, at the lowest total cost of ownership?